Free Template

 A construction contract is an agreement between a client and contractor that spells out everything.
 This agreement covers all the details, like who does what, what rights everyone has, and what happens if something unexpected comes up.
 It ensures everyone is on the same page about the project from the start, avoiding any confusion.

-Knowing what's in the contract protects both parties and keeps the project running smoothly from start to finish!
+Knowing what's in the contract keeps the project running smoothly from start to finish!

 Why is a Construction Contract Important?